 What is the Ford Transit Custom?

-Introduced in 2012 (as per the image below), the Custom effectively split Ford’s traditional Transit range in two – with the Custom taking on the mid-size or ‘one-tonne’ segment, leaving the full-size Transit to concentrate on the large van or ‘two-tonne’ segment.
+Introduced in 2012, the Custom effectively split Ford’s traditional Transit van range in two – with the Custom taking on the medium or ‘one-tonne’ van segment, leaving the full-size Transit to concentrate on the large van or ‘two-tonne’ market.